+1) Be clear about your desire to share your feelings.
 Golden says you should ask yourself why you want to share your feelings in the first place.
 Identify the cause and then move forward with doing so: “It’s in your interest to be clear regarding your reasons and expectations whether sharing with a therapist, friend, or a loved one.
 Also, be aware if you are expecting the person to change just based on your sharing your feelings.
 Are you sharing to vent?
 Might you want advice?
 Or, are you sharing for self-exploration?”

-It will also help to acknowledge before going into the conversation that sharing feelings is intimate—therefore, the comfort we do or don’t feel in doing so, relies on past experiences.
+2) Acknowledge sharing feelings as a form of intimacy.
+It will also help to acknowledge before going into the conversation with a partner that sharing feelings is intimate—therefore, the comfort we do or don’t feel in doing so, relies on past experiences.
 “Our openness to share feelings is very much influenced by our past history of trust—trust in others and trust in ourselves,” Golden explains.
 “As such, be aware of any tendency to avoid sharing feelings with your significant other.
 However, by not sharing important feelings, you will inevitably feel more isolated in the relationship.”

+3) Start small.
 Golden also says it will pay off to start small.
 If you feel discomfort in discussing your feelings, don’t dive in head first—ease in, instead.
 “If you’ve had difficulty expressing feelings you may want to first experiment by sharing those that are least uncomfortable to share,” he says.

+4) Begin with the people you trust most.
 Another effective tip is to start by talking to the people you trust most: a best friend, a sibling, a parent.
 “Begin by expressing your feelings with individuals whom you trust.
 Begin with someone who appears comfortable with their own feelings, rather than with someone who takes flight from them,” Golden says.

+5) Be mindful of the experience.
 Also, be mindful of your experience so that you can make the next one even better.
 “Be aware of what you experience following your sharing,” Golden says.
 “What part felt comfortable?
 Did it make you more likely to share the next time?
 If not, what do you need to feel more comfortable in sharing your feelings?”

+6) Remember: It’s harmful to keep feelings suppressed.
 And lastly, remember that keeping your feelings bottled up inside doesn’t do any good.
 “Acknowledging our feelings increases our capacity for empathy.
 It’s important to remember that suppressing, minimizing, or denying our feelings makes us less available to recognize them in others,” Golden explains.
 “By contrast, recognizing and acknowledging our pain is a form of empathy for our own suffering.
 This awareness heightens our capacity for empathy with others.”